denishuk/dataGrid/npm-package/README.md

 ## Styling

 The component comes with built-in CSS styles that are automatically included when you import the component.

+### Default Styles

 **Important**: If styles are not applying correctly, you may need to manually import the CSS file: